Snow Mountain quail

 The Snow Mountain quail is confined to Western New Guinea's highest elevations, the Snow and Star Mountains.
-This little-known bird is protected only by the remoteness of its habitat, a mostly inaccessible area at altitudes of 3000–4200 m.
+This little-known bird is protected only by the remoteness of its habitat, a mostly inaccessible area at altitudes of 3200–4200 m.

 The female usually lays up to three, pale brown, dark-spotted eggs in a hollow nest under the edge of a grass tussock.
 The diet consists mainly of seeds, flowers, leaves, and other vegetable matter.

-Due to its limited range, parts of which are getting increasingly accessible, the Snow Mountain quail is evaluated as "near threatened" on the IUCN Red List of Threatened Species.
+Due to its large range which is largely inaccessible to human encroachment, the Snow Mountain quail is evaluated as least concern on the IUCN Red List of Threatened Species.